Asset Transfer from Parent to Child: What's the Simplest Way to Handle It?

 trbobby@gmail.com

-My mother wants to transfer all her assets to my name, what is the best and easiest way to do so?
+My mother wants to transfer all her assets to my name.
+What is the best and easiest way to do so?

 vmlakshminarayanan

-What type of Assests movable or immovable?
+Hi, what type of assets are movable or immovable?

-The transfer of a property as a gift, has to be backed by a registered instrument or document, signed by or on behalf of the person gifting the property.
+The transfer of a property as a gift has to be backed by a registered instrument or document signed by or on behalf of the person gifting the property.
 The gift deed from father to son should also be attested by at least two eyewitnesses.

 aussiejohn

+This is a forum for HR-related questions and discussions.
 Your question is better suited to be asked in the CiteLegal forum.

 domain-experts